City of Buhl, Idaho | Est. 1906

 The US Environmental Protection Agency requires that renovation, repair, and painting projects that disturb lead-based paint in pre-1978 homes, childcare facilities, and schools must be performed by an EPA Certified Renovator working for an EPA Certified Firm, and specific work practices must be implemented to prevent lead contamination.
 More information is available at 1-800-424-LEAD [5323] or www.epa.gov/lead.

-13. Do I need a permit to install a fence on my property?
+13. Do I need a permit for a fence on my property?

 14. When do I need an occupancy permit?